Please note: Changes may occur rapidly. You may wish to contact facilities directly.

 Civilian Personnel Office: In-processing conducted virtually.

 Comptroller Squadron: Finance walk-in service is suspended until further notice.
-Email requests to: Civilian Pay: email@example.com; DTS: firstname.lastname@example.org; Military/Travel Pay: email@example.com; Accounting: 66.CPTS.Center.Team@us.af.mil.
+Please utilize the following customer service email options: Civilian Pay: email@example.com; DTS: firstname.lastname@example.org; Military/Travel Pay: email@example.com; Accounting: 66.CPTS.Center.Team@us.af.mil.

 Hanscom Conference Center: Existing reservations are suspended.
 New requests can be submitted which will be approved/disapproved on a case-by-case basis.